michaelmcmillen/travel-one/README.md

     ```bash
     cd di/rec/tory
     ```
+3. Create a `.env` file similar to the sample one.
+4. Ensure `PORT` is commented out. `PORT` will default to 3000.
+Using the `PORT` variable is mainly required for development purposes as explained below.
-3. Build image and run:
+4. Build image and run:
     ```bash
     docker-compose up --build
     ```
-4. Open http://localhost:3000 in your web browser.
+5. Open http://localhost:3000 in your web browser.
 <br>

 ## Development Setup